The Benefits of Blockchain

 What Is a Blockchain

 A blockchain is a list of records called blocks.
 Each of these blocks contains data—in Bitcoin’s case, each block contains transactions representing transfers of bitcoin from one user to another.
-Blockchains have several unique properties which differentiate them from standard databases and enable new use cases, the most important being Bitcoin.
+Blockchains have several unique properties that differentiate them from standard databases and enable new use cases, the most important being Bitcoin.

 Learn more about blockchain.